-...OR NOT TO METRO?
+...
+OR NOT TO METRO?

 Some multi-area cities will not wish to form a metropolitan services committee, instead administering direct services separately in each constituent ASC.
 In the process of splitting a large metropolitan area committee into multiple ASCs, how can the NA community decide whether or not it will form a metro committee in addition to the new areas?
-The primary consideration must be
+The primary consideration must be function, not form.
+The existence of a chapter on metro committees in A Guide to Local Services in NA is not, of itself, sufficient reason for you to create a metro committee in your city.
+A metropolitan services committee should be created only if it will truly serve the needs of Narcotics Anonymous in your locale.

-1 For the sake of convenience, we will be using the word "city" (singular) to refer to any major metropolitan area and its environs, even though most such metropolitan areas are actually composed of a number of adjacent cities and unincorporated districts and sometimes cross both county and state lines.
-Examples of such "cities" include New York, Los Angeles, Chicago, Sao Paolo, Mexico City, Tokyo, and London.
+For the sake of convenience, we will be using the word "city" (singular) to refer to any major metropolitan area and its environs, even though most such metropolitan areas are actually composed of a number of adjacent cities and unincorporated districts and sometimes cross both county and state lines.
+Examples of such "cities" include New York, Los Angeles, Chicago, São Paulo, Mexico City, Tokyo, and London.